Call Shari 303-863-0948 or Email Us

 4. Use headphones to watch videos and listen to music.

 5. Avoid prairie dogging—calling down a row, hallway, or over a cubicle wall.
-Instead, walk to the person’s desk, call, or send an email or text message.
+Instead, walk to the person’s desk, call, or send a written message.

 6. Turn off all auditory alerts on computers and cell phones, so your coworkers don’t have to hear pinging and ringing all day.
-The people you sit with don’t need to know every time you receive an email, text, or Facebook message.
+The people you sit with don’t need to know every time you receive an email or alert.

 7. Finally, but MOST IMPORTANTLY, give all employees permission to make requests and give feedback when workspace guidelines are broken.
 It must not only be acceptable but expected that employees will say something when a guideline is broken and the workspace gets too loud.